yuey7x/yuey7x.github.io/_pages/teaching.md

 I was a tutor at:
-* Stanford Office of Accessible Education, 2017.
+* Office of Accessible Education, Stanford University.
-* MIT Disability and Access Services, 2011.
+* Disability and Access Services, Massachusetts Institute of Technology.